QMTB/Automated_Elk_Deployment/README.md

 - Add the IP to the proper group with the Python version specified in the “hosts” files
 - Now run ansible-playbook /etc/ansible/roles/<playbook>.yml from within the "roles" directory.

+- If there are no errors, check the containers are running, and run
+- curl localhost/setup.php
+- If you see HTML it is working.
+- Now check your browser
-- If there are no errors, check the containers are running, and confirm it in your browser.
-To check if the DVWA servers are running enter the Public IP of the load balancer, which is the web server gateway.
-To check if the Elk server is running enter the public IP and port of the Elk Server like so Public IP:5601.
+- To check the DVWA servers enter the Public IP of the load balancer, which is the web server gateway.
+To check if the Elk server is running enter the public IP and port of the Elk Server like this
+- Public IP:5601.